SchweizerischeBundesbahnen/open-source-polarion-java-repo-template/CONTRIBUTING.md

   is necessary because release notes are automatically generated from these messages.

      ```shell
-     git commit -a
+     git commit -a -S
      ```
-  Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+  Note: The optional commit `-a` command line option will automatically "add" and "rm" edited files.

+  Note: The command line option `-S` generates a signed commit, which is required to make a contribution.

 * Push your branch to GitHub:

     ```shell